hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

    only submit **1 resource at a time**.
 - [ ] __Acceptance tests__: New resources should include acceptance tests
    covering their behavior.
-See [Writing Acceptance Tests](#writing-acceptance-tests) below for a detailed guide on how to approach these.
+See [Writing Acceptance Tests](./running-and-writing-acceptance-tests.md#writing-an-acceptance-test) for a detailed guide on how to approach these.
 - [ ] __Resource Naming__: Resources should be named `aws_<service>_<name>`,
    using underscores (`_`) as the separator.
 Resources are namespaced with the